-A. Quinn Jones is also exploring the start of a career explorations class for middle and high school students.
-We are seeking opportunities to partner with businesses to give students an opportunity to gain job experiences which will make them employment ready.

-2. Identify the career and technical education programs available to students and industry certifications that may be earned through those respective programs.
+- A. Quinn Jones has started a career explorations class for high school students.
+We are seeking opportunities to partner with businesses to give students an opportunity to gain job experiences which will make them employment ready. - 2.
+Identify the career and technical education programs available to students and industry certifications that may be earned through those respective programs.